Catappult/appcoins-diceroll-android-sdk/README.md

 ## 💻 About

-This sample app is used to show the possible integrations with the AppCoins Billing System.
+This sample app is used to show the integration via [AppCoins Billing SDK](https://docs.catappult.io/docs/native-android-billing-sdk) of the AppCoins Billing System.
-It directly compares different integrations and simplifies the integration in a modern application.

 > This sample app is still under development and some features might be imcomplete for now.